openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 Once enough time is allotted for community feedback, all concerns on the **DEPR** ticket are responded to, and the target *Accepted* date has passed, update the state of the **DEPR** ticket to *Accepted*.

+For larger changes, it may be important to mention the upcoming deprecation in the release notes of the next named release.

 Deprecated
 ----------